-Social media is the clearest example, and itʼs telling that these platforms are now seeing a backlash and an increasing awareness and demand for ethical design is taking hold as a result.
+Social media is the clearest example, and itʼs telling that these platforms are now seeing a backlash and increasing awareness and demand for ethical design is taking hold as a result.
 But not all examples are as clear-cut and determining whether the change a product strives to make is a virtuous one is a murky area and open to debate.

 One important question, however, gives us a practical measure in this area:

 Some of the effective nudging tactics used by digital products such as repeated notifications and persuasive language are emotive and command our attention.

 If this is helping them strive toward a desired change, it has the potential to be like an encouraging coach pushing them towards their own goals.
 If they donʼt innately want to make a change, however, these things are coercive and manipulative.